 When I was reading and making notes on the learning I took from Hemingway’s A Moveable Feast about how it connected and could be adapted to help me in my WorkLife learning, I learnt that while Hemingway was writing about real people, places and events, he considered the book a work of fiction based on reality, not a straightforward autobiography.
 There may be embellishments and passages left out; people may be misrepresented.
 But as a fiction writer, Hemingway knows fiction tells certain truths that nonfiction does not.
 He wants his text to enhance rather than detract from competing factual accounts of the same time, and in so doing, open the way for truth to emerge about people and events.

 Let’s see where the next chapters of A WorkLife Book Club For One are going to take me …

 I will continue to walk and explore, and as always, I will have a book (or two) in my bag.
-I will share my discoveries of my experiences of where each book takes me – metaphorically through the words on the page, and physically through my walk to wherever I stop to sit and read awhile over a glass/cup/plate.
+I will reflect on my discoveries from my experiences of where each book takes me – metaphorically through the words on the page, and physically through my walk to wherever I stop to sit and read awhile over a glass/cup/plate.

 I also love being at home, in my own space, cosied up with a book, reading over a cup/glass/plate.
-I’ll also share where those discoveries take me.
+I’ll also reflect on where those discoveries take me.